• About

 PS – when cutting the jalapeno, de-seed them to reduce the heat factor as most of the heat is in the seeds.
 I also removed the white parts and dice the green, which adds flavour without too much heat.
 And don’t touch a jalapeno and then touch your eyes – your eyes will burn like crazy (trust me, I learned the hard way).
 Wear gloves or use a fork when handling jalapenos or any hot peppers.

-PPS – I revised the recipe because I’ve started adding some tapioca powder or cornstarch to the spice mixture to coat the fish before pan frying.
+PPS – I revised the recipe because I’ve started adding some tapioca powder or cornstarch to the spice mixture to coat the fish before pan-frying.
 This gives the fish an amazing lightly crispy coating making these tacos even more delicious.
-Revised ingredients are underlined below.

 Fast Fish Tacos